bdha/helios/README.md

 here.

 Then, using the configured checks, helios will obtain a consul session and try to lock a 'leader' key.
-Helios runs periodically from cron, and so will renew the session over time, and thus remain the leader (if elected).
+Helios runs periodically under SMF, and so will renew the session over time, and thus remain the leader (if elected).
 If helios stops running, or if the health checks start failing, an election will be held.